yasiryagi/helpdesk/roles/builders/README.md

 Fork it, make the changes you want to address, and create a `Pull request`.
 For our mutual convenience, it would be nice if you made an [Issue](#reporting-issues) first, so we can address whether your work would qualify for a Bounty.

 ## Community Bounties
-The Community Bounties are meant to replace the "old" [Bounty](https://github.com/Joystream/bounties) system previously used by Jsgenesis.
-In discussions with the community, these have been referred to as "Community KPIs", but we've chosen to use the term Community Bounties to properly distinguish them from "regular" [Council KPIs](/tokenomics/README.md#council-kpis).
+The (Community) Bounties are meant to replace the "old" [Bounty](https://github.com/Joystream/bounties) system previously used by Jsgenesis.
+In discussions with the community, these have been referred to as "Community KPIs", but we've chosen to use the term Bounties to properly distinguish them from "regular" [Council KPIs](/tokenomics/README.md#council-kpis).

-Jsgenesis will publish these on our [website](https://www.joystream.org/testnet/) in a format similar to that of a [Council KPI](/tokenomics/README.md#council-kpis), but with some key differences:
+Jsgenesis will publish these first as (Github) issues in the [Community Repo](https://github.com/Joystream/community-repo), before the Council makes a [forum post](https://testnet.joystream.org/#/forum).
+They can also be found through our [website](https://www.joystream.org/get-started/).
+Unlike Council KPIs,
 - They will not be published at the same regular and predictable intervals
 - They will not necessarily have deadlines
 - Jsgenesis will rarely get involved in managing or assigning them

-The last part is key, as the [Council will act as Project Managers](/roles/council-members/README.md#managing-community-bounties), and serve as a bridge between Jsgenesis and the individual or group working on them.
+The last part is key, as the [Council will act as Project Managers](/roles/council-members/README.md#managing-bounties), and serve as a bridge between Jsgenesis and the individual or group working on them.
+In many cases, they will further hire a Bounty Manager to represent them.

-Because of this, you should regularly monitor the [on-chain forum](testnet.joystream.org/#/forum), and the [Community Repo](https://github.com/Joystream/community-repo) to stay updated on the status and progress of these before you jump in to action.
+Because of this, you should regularly monitor the [on-chain forum](testnet.joystream.org/#/forum).

 ### Types of Tasks
 The tasks associated with these Community Bounties will ideally try to solve some problem either for the community or Jsgenesis, but in some cases, their main purpose will be to create some fun and/or attract new members to the community.